TychonBos/RTDM/README.md

 In this implementation, instead of pretraining a classifier and then training an autoencoder or vice versa, the autoencoder and classifier are trained simultaneously.

 ## Setup
 Create a new conda environment by running `conda env create -f environment.yml`.
 To load the trained models, follow the code below.
+Note: The models included in this repository were trained on the CIFAR-10 dataset and trained with IFGSM and ε=0.06.
 ```
 from models import Inception, downsampler, upsampler